 The problem with this is that since it’s small its light output isn’t huge.

 The Lightingsky fishing lure has a 360-degree view and a much brighter light output.
 This effect is due to the lure composed of 5 LED fishing lights.
 Unlike the Glow Lion fishing lure, this variant from Lightingsky is similar to a glow stick one would use in a concert, or a traditional flashlight.
 The downside to it is its need for an external battery source.

 A wire connects the lure on one end and two jump cables on the other.
 The wire is quite long and can reach up to 5m.
-If you use a longer cable you can make it compatible for deep sea fishing as well.
-The cable and wire combination is great for ensuring a steady supply of power for the deep sea light.
+If you use a longer cable you can make it compatible with deep-sea fishing as well.
+The cable and wire combination is great for ensuring a steady supply of power for the deep-sea light.

 This is due to the length of the wire’s length of 5m.
 But there is nothing stopping you from adding more cable length.
 Just remember to waterproof the cable connections well with heat shrink and silicone.

 Don’t forget that 5m length must reach the battery and go over the side before touching the water.
 I usually keep it at the 3m depth.

 Fishing lures that emit light have been proven to increase the catch rate of most pro fishermen.
 However, certain light colors can affect the catch depending on the area and type of water you fish in.
 Eg is it Salt or freshwater?

 Both brands have their fishing light lures emit a green light only.
 This makes them great for catching most types of fish and squid.